microsoft/K2Bridge/README.md

 ## Prometheus Support

-K2Bridge supports the Prometheus protocol for metrics reporting (like request time, query time and payload size) Supported exposition formats are the 0.0.4 text and protocol buffer formats.
+K2Bridge supports the Prometheus protocol for metrics reporting (like request time, query time and payload size).
+Supported exposition formats are the 0.0.4 text and protocol buffer formats.

-More on the formats can be found at the [Prometheus documentations](https://prometheus.io/docs/instrumenting/exposition_formats/)
+More on the formats can be found at the [Prometheus documentations](https://prometheus.io/docs/instrumenting/exposition_formats/).

 K2Bridge would reply based on the content type header, so pointing your browser to:
 `http://bridge-host/metrics/` will return a text representation of the metrics with their documentation.